exercism/csharp-representer/README.md

 # Exercism C# representer

-This repository contains the C# representer, which is an implementation of the [representer interface][representer-interface] that is shared across tracks.
 A [representer][representer-introduction] creates a general representation of a submission, in order to automatically give feedback on similar code.

+This repository contains the C# representer, which implements the [representer interface][representer-interface].
+It uses [Roslyn][roslyn] to parse the submission's source code into syntax trees, which are then normalized and output as a representation.

 ## Generate a representation for a solution